Mridul98/omnilytics_data_science_challenge/README.md

 ## Part - 2

-### Evaluation of the different fit for different tops using RMSE
+### Evaluation of the different fit for different tops using RMSE:

     fit top1  = 2.14929
     fit2 top1 = 1.7787
     fit3 top1 = 1.7579

     best fit for top1 (best to worst): fit3 > fit2 > fit 1

+    according to fit3 for top 1 , the trend will be downwards for the next 12 months

     fit top2  = 8.3345
     fit2 top2 = 4.4031